 - Women who have risk factors for gestational diabetes may be screened earlier in their pregnancy.

 - Gestational diabetes is diagnosed using an oral glucose tolerance test (OGTT).
 This is done at a pathology lab.
 You will need to fast overnight before having this test.

 - Blood will be taken to check your fasting blood glucose level.

 - After this, you will be given a sugary drink and have your blood tested one and two hours later.

 - You will be asked to sit and wait between tests.

-- If your blood glucose level is above the cut-off at your fasting, one or two-hour test, you have gestational diabetes.
+- If your blood glucose level is above the normal range at your fasting, one or two-hour test, you have gestational diabetes.